Yeening/Yeening.github.io/source/about/index.md

 **Yining (Yeening) Liu** is a student of computer science, a software developer and a lover of building things from 0 to 1.

-Yining will earn his Bachelor's degrees in Software Engineering from Tongji University (2015.09 - 2019.06).
-And he will attend the CS.
-Master program at University of Virginia (2019.09 - ).
+Yining earned his Bachelor's degrees in Software Engineering from Tongji University (2015.09 - 2019.06).
+And he is taking the CS.
+Master program at University of Virginia (2019.09 - 2020.12(Expected) ).

+Looking forward to sharing technical topics with you!

 ## Program Languages